 For ignition to take place it needs to reach at least 450° F. If the combustion chamber does not reach the required temperature a rough idle or misfire can result.
 The combustion chamber heat typically comes from compression pressure, but additional heat can be required in colder conditions not just for starting, but to run properly until optimal conditions are met.

 Heater grids can have similar symptoms when they fail.
-If your Cummins starts to experience any issues starting in very cold temperatures than the heater grid should be checked.
+If your Cummins starts to experience any issues starting in very cold temperatures then the heater grid should be checked.